 If you want to get connected, please email firstname.lastname@example.org

 Dominga Noe was diagnosed with Marfan syndrome when she was nine years old.
-Originally from California, she began working for The Marfan Foundation in 2016 at its New York headquarters.
-Now she lives and works from Kansas City, MO as the Foundation's Marketing and Design Manager.
-A long-time Foundation volunteer, Dominga is the first staff member who has Marfan.
+After graduating from Wagner College with a BS in Arts Administration, began working for The Marfan Foundation in 2016 as the first staff member with Marfan.
+Now she lives and works from Kansas City, MO as the Foundation's Technical Content Manager, Teen Group Leader, and Teen Council Chair.